 When it rains, impervious surfaces such as rooftops, driveways and roads prevent water from being absorbed into the ground.
 The portion of water that is not absorbed into the ground is what is known as stormwater runoff.
-This water in motion picks up and carries a wide variety of pollutants and litter, which flow into our storm drains, and eventually empty into our waterways.
+This water in motion picks up and carries a wide variety of pollutants and litter, which flow into our storm drains, and eventually empties into our waterways.

 Unlike household wastewater, stormwater is not treated.
 That means many everyday activities we do can cause pollution that directly impacts local water quality.
 Learn more about stormwater pollution and what you can do to help by clicking HERE.